-- Address some piece of the flow we have not tackled in class we have focused mostly on physical optimizations (clustering, placement, routing); you may want to explore some other piece that we've covered in class but not on assignments: Examples include: - logic optimization - retiming, perhaps integrated with other parts of flow - FSM mapping (perhaps target FSMs directly to multi-context evaluation rather than mapping to gates then scheduling the gates; this will require a different set of benchmarks and perhaps a different input format) [3, Section 8], [2, 10.6] - Develop a better solution to some piece of the flow or a composite optimization that simultaneously attacks multiple parts of the flow since we only had one or two weeks for each assignment, it was not possible to explore all options and was likely not possible to explore the best approaches for each problem.
+- Address some piece of the flow we have not tackled in class we have focused mostly on physical optimizations (clustering, packing placement); you may want to explore some other piece that we've covered in class but not on assignments.
+Examples include: - routing (e.g. also perform routing; deal with failures in interconnect as well as logic) - logic optimization (e.g. avoid generating LUT configurations that have low defect tolerance) - Develop a better solution to some piece of the flow or a composite optimization that simultaneously attacks multiple parts of the flow since we only had one or two weeks for each assignment, it was not possible to explore all options and was likely not possible to explore the best approaches for each problem.
 Furthermore, we have covered more techniques since some assignments were given.
 You could use this assignment as an opportunity to explore a more aggressive optimization for one of the tasks previously addressed.
-Examples include: - Use SAT, ILP, or pruning search for an earlier task. - Address routability (corner turn minimization? channel width minimization? fanout effects?) during placement. - Approach placement differently.
+Examples include: - Use SAT, ILP, or pruning search for an earlier task. - Approach packing or placement differently.

-- Target some utility criteria or cost function that we have not addressed in the course so far we have focused on area, delay, and energy, and we have done so in specific ways for specific assignments.
+- Target some utility criteria or cost function that we have not addressed in the course so far we have focused only on area and wirelength in specific ways for specific assignments.
 Are there different optimization criteria we might want to optimize?
-Examples: - Should we treat energy as a bound and minimize delay? - Is there something we should be optimizing to enhance reliability or diminish aging? - Can we minimize the energy associated with reading instruction memories? (all of our energy optimization in class addressed data switching and routing, not instructions)
+Examples: - Should we treat energy more directly? - How would we deal with delay directly? - How would the mapping change if we were concerned about enhancing robustness to aging? or fast repair in the presence of aging? - How fast could you make the per-part mapping (local swapping, placement repair)?
+Could it be under 10 milliseconds for something as large as des-em4 or frisc-em4?